-Just a few ingredients elevate this simple oven baked salmon with roasted tomatoes to an elegant, yet easy, summer dinner.
-The sweet sauce with sherry vinegar and a touch of honey will blow your mind!
+Just a few ingredients elevate this simple oven baked salmon with tomatoes to an elegant, yet easy, summer dinner.
+Made in one pan for easy cleanup and ready in about 40 minutes.

 This post contains affiliate links.
 If you make a purchase through one of my links, I may make a small commission at no additional cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 Read my full disclosure policy here.

 This oven baked salmon with tomatoes recipe is the ultimate easy late summer dinner.
 This sweet tomato sauce with sherry vinegar and a touch of honey will blow your mind!
 Vinegar + honey + tomatoes = amazing.

 There are hardly even any steps.
 Seriously.
 Slice tomatoes in half.
 Whisk together some sauce over here and mix another quick sauce over there.
 Bake.
 Done.
 Eat.

 We're going to bake the salmon, which gives us a constant, even temperature that ensures it's cooked perfectly.